hamidrgholipour/prometheus/README.md

-## deoloying kubernetes and docker prometheus monitoring
+## deoloying kubernetes and docker  monitoring with prometheus and grafana